New and ongoing exhibitions in Estonia

 From 19 September 2024: "The Layered Narva" — Narva Castle

-The exhibition will tell the stories of its residents through biographical fragments and unique exhibits, including the personal belongings of pre-war Narva residents.
+The exhibition will tell the stories of its residents through biographical fragments and unique exhibits, including the personal belongings of pre-war residents of Narva.

 Until 31 December 2025: "The Islanders of the Middle Ages" — Kuressaare Episcopal Castle